sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Designed structure of game
 * Blocker - No

+#### Huy Vo
+* What I did yesterday -  Learn Javascript.
+* What I will do today - Research on game Architecture.
+* Blocker - None

 # Day 12 - 18th April

 #### Sricheta